 This collection of Roaming Coverage Maps are part of a project commissioned by the GSM Association to produce a series of sponsored A2-size printed maps, for distribution at events such as Mobile World Congress.
 The series was produced by Europa Technologies between 2005 and 2009 and includes coverage maps of the world, Europe, the Americas and Asia-Pacific.
 The project was kindly sponsored by roaming services supplier Comfone (Bern, Switzerland).
 While the maps are no longer up-to-date, they give a fascinating insight into the evolution of coverage and, particularly, the roll-out of 3G technology during the period.

 Regulation in Europe

 In the European Union, the regulation on roaming charges has been in force since 30 June 2007, forcing service providers to lower their roaming fees across the 28-member bloc.
 It later also included EEA member states.
 On 11 June 2013, the European Commission voted to end mobile roaming charges.
 It is expected to come into force on 1 July 2014.
 It was originally planned to abolish roaming charges within the European Union by 15 December 2015.
-These changes were, however, controversial and the latest proposal (as of June 2015) has an implementation date of June 2017.
+These changes were, however, controversial and and the final implementation was delayed until June 2017.

 World Roaming Coverage Maps